 Now, user-friendliness has become a holistic user experience.
 As organisations and all their touchpoints become more social, we can all learn a great deal from that little piece of Steve’s wisdom.

 The look and feel of a product, the way Apple approached it, was ground breaking, it still is.
-Product focus is still important, but needs service and making meaning attached to it, now, to matter.
+Product focus is remains important, but needs service and making meaning attached to matter.

 Today, the ‘back of the product’ is its people.